The Passenger (Iggy Pop song): Siouxsie and the Banshees version

 English rock band Siouxsie and the Banshees covered "The Passenger" in 1987 for their all-cover-versions album Through the Looking Glass.
 The group revamped the song by adding brass arrangements.
 Released as the second single from the album, it peaked at number 41 in the UK.

 Iggy Pop praised their version and stated: "That's good.
 She sings it well and she threw a little note in when she sings it, that I wish I had thought of, it's kind of improved it [...].
 The horn thing is good."

-The song was featured at the end of the biographical film I, Tonya (2017).
+The song was featured at the end of the biographical film I, Tonya (2017), and over the end credits of the fourth episode of the 2026 Netflix sci-fi drama series The Boroughs.

 "The Passenger (LaLaLa)"

 Lumix, D.T.E and Gabry Ponte released a cover of the song titled "The Passenger (LaLaLa)" on January 17, 2020, featuring Mokaby.
 The song charted across Europe.